lufi2544/Laboratory/README.md

 # Laboratory
-Making custom stuff just for fun.
-This is my field to test new things and learn game engine programming.
+Place to improve my template meta programming and test new stuff

 # Custom Math Library and In-Progress Implementation of an Unreal-type TSharedPtr class.